-Origin: Japan to northern India
+Native to: Japan to northern India

-The first step in preventative control of ardisia is to limit planting and removal of existing plants within the landscape.
+The first step in preventative control of coral ardisia is to never plant and remove existing plants within the landscape.
 If possible, removal should occur before seeds are produced.
-Since seeds remain on the plant for several months, care must be exercised to prevent seed spread and dispersal during the removal process.Cultural
+Since seeds remain on the plant for several months, care must be exercised to prevent seed spread and dispersal during the removal process.

 Mechanical methods can be grouped into several strategies.
 With small or isolated infestations, hand-pulling is effective for seedling control.
-Larger plants can be cut or burned, but regrowth from underground rhizomes and root crowns.
+Larger plants can be cut or burned, but regrow from underground rhizomes and root crowns.
 Disking can be very effective if the disking operation is frequent and sufficiently deep to cut the rhizome/rootstocks.
 However, the use of disking is very limited due to the type of areas that ardisia is most problematic – woodlands.
 It must also be noted that any type of mechanical operation, whether it be disking or burning, should be monitored for at least one year to inspect and remove seedlings and/or resprouts.Biological